There are so many pre-workout formulas on the market that it can be hard to know where to start looking. Do you need caffeine or other stimulants?

 - Artificial sweeteners — this pre workout is sweetened with sucralose and might not be suitable for individuals sensitive to artificial sweeteners.

 Who comes out on top in our Battle of the Creatine Free Pre Workouts?
 It was a hard choice, though there are a couple clear losers —we’ll let you make up your mind on those though.
 Overall, Legion Pulse is our top winner for best creatine free pre workout.
 Its natural formula is ideal for anyone who wants a good boost without putting a ton of extra chemicals into their body.
 The only downside we found to pulse was the price — it is a bit on the expensive side but you definitely get what you pay for.
-If you’re looking for a good natural pre workout without the sucralose or other artificial sweeteners that gets you the boosts you’re looking for without a crash later, than Legion Pulse is the product for you, and clearly the winner of best creatine free pre workout supplement.
+If you’re looking for a good natural pre workout without the stevia or other artificial sweeteners that gets you the boosts you’re looking for without a crash later, than Legion Pulse is the product for you, and clearly the winner of best creatine free pre workout supplement.